duet/duet.github.com/authentication.markdown

 ### Application-level Authentication

 Set the `X-Application-Token` request header with the value of application token given to you by the Duet team.
-Each application (iphone, ipad, android, etc.) that integrates with the Duet API will have its own application token.
+Each application (iphone, ipad, android, etc.) and version that integrates with the Duet API will have its own application token.

 ### Account-level Authentication